EMPRI-DEVOPS/git-privacy/README.md

    For more information about managing encryption keys see `git-privacy keys -h`.

 4. Use Git as normal ;-)

+To setup `git-privacy` _globally for all new repositories_ do the following:

+1. Initialise `git-privacy` to set the necessary hooks globally (in a Git template directory).

+       $ git-privacy init --global

+2. Set a global redaction pattern from the following options:
+      - M: Sets the month to January
+      - d: Sets the day to the first day of the month
+      - h: Sets the hour to midnight
+      - m: Sets the minute to zero (full hour)
+      - s: Sets the seconds to zero (full minute)

+       $ git config --global privacy.pattern <pattern>

+   For example:

+       $ git config --global privacy.pattern hms

+3. Use Git to init or clone repos as usual and `git-privacy` will redact timestamps for you :-)

+4. **Per individual repo:** Set an encryption key if you want to preserve the original timestamps in encrypted form in the commit message.
+   If no key is set, only the reduced timestamp will remain.

+       $ git-privacy keys --init

+   For more information about managing encryption keys see `git-privacy keys -h`.

 For an overview of further features and options read the following sections.